By Ivan Shreve, Jr.

 You’ve been seeing Valentine’s Day TV commercials for weeks now, and I’ll bet dollars to donuts most of the stores had their Valentine’s Day displays up the day after New Year’s.
 Everyone proclaims it as “a holiday for love”—though some of the more cynical among us would argue it’s all a plot by florists, confectioners and greeting card companies to sell a little additional product.

-But, Valentine’s Day means something special to old-time radio fans…for 121 years ago on this date, Benjamin Kubelsky was born in a town that he would make famous: Waukegan, Illinois.
+But, Valentine’s Day means something special to old-time radio fans…for on this date in 1894, Benjamin Kubelsky was born in a town that he would make famous: Waukegan, Illinois.
 We know him better, of course, as Jack Benny—a show business name that he would adopt after trying out different monikers (Benjamin Kubelsky, Ben K. Benny) on his road to stardom in vaudeville and movies (he signed a five-year contract with MGM in 1929).

 Jack Benny’s movie career stalled before it really got started—though in later years he would make successful forays into motion pictures, notably with the 1942 black comedy classic To Be or Not to Be.
 The comedian would find his greatest fame in the new medium of radio.
 Less than two months after a guest appearance on newspaper columnist Ed Sullivan’s radio show on March 19, 1932 (“Ladies and gentlemen, this is Jack Benny talking.
 There will be a slight pause while you say ‘Who cares?’”), Jack landed his own program with Canada Dry.
 Jack Benny became an entertainment institution for over forty years, selling products like Jell-O and Lucky Strike cigarettes as fast as the sponsors could make them.